confluentinc/ksql/docs/installation/server-config/security.rst

     ssl.truststore.location=/etc/kafka/secrets/kafka.client.truststore.jks
     ssl.truststore.password=confluent

-The exact settings you will need will vary depending on the security settings of the Kafka brokers, and how your SSL certificates are signed.
+The exact settings will vary depending on the security settings of the Kafka brokers, and how your SSL certificates are signed.
 For full details, and instructions on how to create suitable trust stores, please refer to the :ref:`Security Guide <security>`.